itszootime/zconfig/README.md

 * Even if client libraries are available, handling ZK connection states can be complex.
 * If every component process connects to ZK, there is a potential for a flooding of watches [ref?](#) and mass (re)connects causing knock-on failures [ref?](#).

-[ZConfig](https://github.com/itszootime/zconfig-daemon) consists of a daemon and (optional) client libraries.
-The daemon is responsible for maintaining a locally-cached copy of a configuration stored in ZK.
+[ZConfig](https://github.com/itszootime/zconfig) is a daemon for maintaining a locally-cached copy of a configuration stored in ZK.
 Clients are able to read from this locally-cached copy without concern for ZK connection states and watches.
 To keep in sync with ZK, clients can watch OS-level file events.
 This approach can alleviate scalability issues, as only one set of ZK watches is required per daemon/machine, as opposed to `x` sets for `x` component processes.

 ## Build